pyrocms/pyrocms-docs/content/modules/files.md

 {{ asset:img file="docs/files\_module\_uploading.png" alt="Folder Upload Menu" class="doc_image" }}

-You can select a height and/or width to resize the image to (if your upload is an image), and if your resized image should stay the same ration.
+You can select a height and/or width to resize the image to (if your upload is an image), and if your resized image should stay the same ratio.
 You can upload individual files by clicking the green array button, or remove a file from the upload queue wih the red icon.
 To upload all of the files in your queue, just select **Upload**.

 ### Where are my files stored?